robotlauren/FireL1/README.md

 Solver: **ipopt**

-Ipopt is an opensource, nonlinear solver.
+Ipopt is an opensource, nonlinear solver that uses the interior point method.
 Info on installing can be found [here](https://www.coin-or.org/Ipopt/documentation/).